mikegrudic/gizmo_imf/scripts/gizmo_documentation.md

 #OUTPUT_ADDITIONAL_RUNINFO      # enables extended simulation output data (can slow down machines significantly in massively-parallel runs)
 #OUTPUT_IN_DOUBLEPRECISION      # snapshot files will be written in double precision
 #INPUT_IN_DOUBLEPRECISION       # input files assumed to be in double precision (otherwise float is assumed)
-#OUTPUT_POSITIONS_IN_DOUBLE     # input/output files in single, but positions in double (used in hires, hi-dynamic range sims when positions differ by < float accuracy)
 #INPUT_POSITIONS_IN_DOUBLE      # as above, but specific to the ICs file
 #OUTPUT_POTENTIAL               # forces code to compute+output potentials in snapshots
 #OUTPUT_TIDAL_TENSOR            # writes tidal tensor (computed in gravity) to snapshots